 Our new linear accelerator (radiotherapy unit) which will be used for state-of-the-art radiation treatment of cancers in dogs, cats, and other species, is now in service.

 The CCAH provided funding for lead author Dr. Noa Safra's work which identified a gene mutation in dogs that offers clues to understand a neural tube defects in humans.

 The CCAH's support for Dr. Peter Dickinson's work characterizing dog glioma, a type of brain tumor that is deadly in dogs and humans, provided background for research showing striking similarities between the human and canine forms of the cancer.
-This work provided the foundation for the promising treatment studies he is currently conducting that could benefit both our dog patients and humans as well.

 Read our Current Newsletter, or browse through our previous newsletters.

 Poodle Club of America Foundation supports study in sebaceous adenitis in Standard Poodles